JOJ0/discodos/INSTALLATION.md

 * download package
 * unpack
+* launch DiscoDOS setup
+  * a local database will be initialized (the DiscoBASE)
-* launch DiscoDOS setup - a config file will be created
+  * the DiscoDOS CLI tools will be set up for your user environment
 * configure Discogs API access
-* launch DiscoDOS setup again
-  * a local database will be initialized (the DiscoBASE)
-  * DiscoDOS CLI tools will be set up for your user environment

 ### Windows